+We will create and present our own embodied carbon webinar on a an annual basis to all designers within the firm.
+The purpose of this webinar is to provide an outline for performing the LCA process as well as to highlight any developments that have been made in the materials science/design/construction industry which may have an impact on our sustainable design practices.

+Calculations

+Objectives:

 The goal is to provide detailed guidance on calculating embodied carbon on a given project at all stages throughout the design process.
 This includes guidelines on regional carbon factors for various materials as well as best practices for estimating quantities.
 These calculation processes are in line with industry accepted standard practices for calculating embodied carbon for a given LCA module.

 Tool Evaluation & Internal Deliverables:

 SOM is periodically monitoring and evaluating commercially available LCA calculation tools to ensure accuracy and efficiency in our EC calculation processes.
 Additionally, SOM has been and will continue to develop internal tools for calculating embodied carbon to be used to make informed design decisions.
 As part of this development, we are providing annual educational presentations and user guides to inform SOM designers on how to implement both internal and commercially available tools for LCA calculations.

 Performance and Reduction

+Objectives:

 The goal is to inform designers on the leading reduction strategies being implemented on various projects across the firm.
 This pillar is also being utilized to educate teams on lessons learned from past projects, whether it be to highlight structural systems which were successful in reducing embodied carbon compared to traditional systems, or to identify projects which fall short of there EC goals and what aspects of the design led to this shortcoming.
+Internal Deliverables: